samira-t/setak/README.md

 How to Use
 --------------
-Releases and snapshots are located at (http://mir.cs.illinois.edu/setac/setak/), which can be used in sbt by adding the following lines:
+Snapshots are located at (http://mir.cs.illinois.edu/setak/snapshots/), which can be used in sbt by adding the following lines:

     resolvers += "setak" at "http://mir.cs.illinois.edu/setak/snapshots/"